-If you have done all your preparation prior to the interview, and you are ON-TIME for the interview, you should do fine.
-Make sure to bring extras of all your paperwork with you: a resume, a writing sample, a transcript, a reference list, and anything else you think the interviewer may need.
+If you have done all your preparation prior to the interview, are on-time and conduct yourself in a professional matter, you should do fine.
+Make sure to bring extra copies of all your paperwork with you, including: a resume, a writing sample, a transcript, a reference list, and anything else you think the interviewer may need.

-When greeting your interviewer, be sure to use a firm handshake and have good eye contact.
+When greeting your interviewer, be sure to use a firm handshake and maintain good eye contact.
 If you are sitting when the interviewer enters the room, be sure to stand to greet him or her before extending your hand.

 Keep in mind that during the interview, you need to project your best possible persona.
-Remember that you want to emphasize your best qualities to the interviewer: she is expecting this.
+This is your chance to put your best foot forward.
 As Kimm Walton notes, you would not buy a car if the salesperson says, "The car is okay, but it does not get great mileage."
 Like other consumers, the interviewer is expecting only the positive, and any deviation from that may be interpreted as a warning sign.
 Therefore, although you must be honest, it is expected that you will generally be emphasizing only your best qualities.